bjornmeansbear/MFAthesis2014/DesignPolish_27Feb.md

 * tablet breaking point

 ## Content Stuff
-* NOUR Find missing images
+* _NOUR Find missing images
 * class to hide students if they freak
 * make the program names all the same
-* how can we push (Emma and nour to tell site to regrab and compile images from DB and data from google)
+* how can we push (Emma and Nour to tell site to regrab and compile images from DB and data from google)
 * make images better

 ## Main Page Stuff